tschopo/swp_bioroboticslab/README.md

 ## Acknowledgments

-* Thanks to the FU Berlin bioroboticlabs group to provide us with their data and knowledge.
+* Thanks to the FU Berlin bioroboticlabs group to provide us with data and knowledge.

 ## FAQ
 Do I need some more ressources?